lelou6666/nimbus-docs/phantom/webapp.rst

 If your VM image has tcollector installed on it, you should now see the status bar working and the details view should show the sensor value.

+You can discover other sensors available to you by typing partial names of sensors in the *Add Sensor* box, and seeing a list of what is available.
+Some good prefixes to explore are *df*, *proc*, *net*, and *io*.
+Each of these prefixes has a number of interesting metrics available.
+For example, *df.1kblocks.used*, for used disk space, *proc.loadavg.1min* for load, or *proc.meminfo.highfree* for available memory.

 Terminating a Domain
 ====================